excptional/Create-Tokens-In-Solana-Using-CLI/README.md

 ```bash
 rustc --version
 ```
-Install Solana:
+### 3.Install Solana:
 ```bash
 sh -c "$(curl -sSfL https://release.solana.com/v1.18.12/install)"
 ```
-And importantly, update your PATH environment variable
+⭐ Importantly, update your PATH environment variable

-Generate your Public Key and Key-pair path:
+### 4.Generate your Public Key and Key-pair path:
 ```bash
 solana-keygen --new
 ```
+⭐ Make sure that the path of your key-pair shouldn't contain any spaces.
 Print your Public Key:
 ```bash
 solana-keygen pubkey
 ```
-Set your network to devnet(test network):
+### 5.Set your network to Devnet(Test Network):
 ```bash
 solana config set ---url https://api.devnet.solana.com
 ```
 Check your account balance.
-It will be shown 0 Sol.
+0 Sol will be displayed.
 ```bash
 solana balance
 ```
-Add value in your account:
+### 6.Add value in your account:
 ```bash
 solana airdrop 5 <Your_Generated_Public_key>
 //You can run solana-keygen pubkey command to get your Public Key
 ```
 Now you check the balance of your account is updated to 5 Sol.
-Install spl:
+### 7.Install spl:
 ```bash
 cargo install spl-token-cli
 ```
-Create token:
+### 8.Create token:
 ```bash
 spl-token create-token
 ```
 You will get a token address, store that address.
-Create Account for that token:
+### 9.Create Account for that token:
 ```bash
 spl-token create-account <Token_Address>
 ```
-You will get a Recipent Address also, store that address.
+Please store the recipient address that you will receive.

-Generate tokens:
+### 10.Generate tokens:
 ```bash
 spl-token mint <Token_Address> 100
 ```